On the Morita invariance of Categorical Enumerative Invariants: Introduction

+The goal of this paper is to extend the definition of CEI to \emph{Calabi-Yau} \Ai-categories and then formulate and prove their Morita invariance.

-The difficulty lies in the very formulation of the Morita invariance, since cyclic structures don't even pull-back via $A_\infty$ quasi-isomorphisms.
-For this reason, we need to replace cyclic structures by something more flexible, namely Calabi-Yau structures.
-There are two {\sl apriori} different definitions in the literature: proper Calabi-Yau structures~\cite{KS} and smooth Calabi-Yau structures~\cite{KTV}.
-In this paper, we shall not distinguish between them since by a result of Shklyarov~\cite{Shk} these two definitions are equivalent for smooth and proper categories.
+The main difficulty lies in the very formulation of Morita invariance, since cyclic structures don't even pull-back via $A_\infty$ quasi-isomorphisms.
+For this reason, we need to replace cyclic structures with something more flexible, namely Calabi-Yau structures.
+We would like to note that there are two {\sl a priori} different definitions in the literature: proper Calabi-Yau structures~\cite{KS} and smooth Calabi-Yau structures~\cite{KTV} (sometimes also referred to as right and left).
+However, as proved in \cite{GPS} these two definitions are equivalent under the assumption ($\dagger$), so we will not distinguish them.